 Medicare and Working Past 65

 Turning 65 and Continuing to Work?
-Medicare works a little differently…
+Here’s what you need to know…

 If you are turning 65 and are enrolled in an employer group health plan based on your own or a spouse’s employment, you may be able to delay enrolling in Medicare when first eligible.

-- If you are enrolled in an employer group health plan with a company that has more than 20 employees, you can sign up for Part A and Part B OR postpone Part A or Part B without penalties.
+If you are enrolled in an employer group health plan with a company that has MORE than 20 employees, the Employer Group Health Plan is the PRIMARY payer and Medicare is SECONDARY.

-Why does the company size matter?
 By law, group health insurance plans offered by companies with over 20 employees are considered the “Primary Payer” (pays claims first) and Medicare as a “Secondary Payer” (except for employees with end-stage renal disease starting with the 31st month after the start of Medicare coverage, then Medicare pays first and the employer plan pays second).
 But group health insurance plans offered by companies with under 20 employees are considered the “Secondary Payer” and Medicare pays is the “Primary Payer”.

-If you continue working past 65 for a company with more than 20 employees and stay on your employer’s group health plan, keep in mind that:
+If you continue working past 65 for a company with more than 20 employees, and stay on your employer’s group health plan, keep in mind that:

 - If you have a Health Savings Account, you and your employer should stop contributing to it 6 months before you sign up for Part A (or apply to start getting Social Security benefits) to avoid a tax penalty.